boostorg/metaparse/doc/src/getting_started.md

 To be able to return custom error messages (like `missing_primary_expression`) to the user, we need to define those error messages first.
-The error messages are represented by classes with some requriements:
+The error messages are represented by classes with some requirements:

 * It should have a static method called `get_value()` returning a `std::string` containing the description of the error.